 This is particularly problematic in systematic reviews because low recall increases the risk of bias \cite{Lefebvre2011}.

 The lack of appropriate stopping criteria has therefore been identified as a research gap \cite{bannach-brown2019, Marshall2019}, although some approaches have been suggested.
-These fall into the following categories:
+These have most commonly fallen into the following categories:

 \begin{itemize}